Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## Running as Root

-Binary Ninja will refuse to run as root on Linux and MacOS platforms (this is partially enforced by the usage of an embedded QWebEngine which will not run as root).
+Binary Ninja will refuse to run as root on Linux and macOS platforms (this is partially enforced by the usage of an embedded QWebEngine which will not run as root).
 You can work-around this issue by either running as a regular user, or forcing BN to launch but you will need to also disable [active content](/getting-started/#updates.activeContent).
 If you try to use su or another similar tool, make sure that user has permission to the X11 session.

 ## API